FAQ

 Sponsorships help defray the costs associated with Fling activities, including but not limited to garden admissions, catered meals, facility rentals, and transportation.
 Your company's sponsorship will allow more garden bloggers to attend who might not otherwise be able to afford to go.

-In appreciation, sponsor names, logos, and websites are linked to the official Garden Bloggers Fling Blog and Garden Bloggers Fling Facebook Page and acknowledged throughout the Fling event as appropriate.
+In appreciation, sponsor names, logos, and websites are linked to the official Garden Fling website and Garden Fling Facebook Page and acknowledged throughout the Fling event as appropriate.
 Please see our Sponsor Information page for more details about how your business can become part of this influential social-media event.

 Fling Advisory Committee